ninformations/restheart-docker/README.md

 ## Latest beta image
 [![](https://badge.imagelayers.io/softinstigate/restheart:2.0.0-beta-1.svg)](https://imagelayers.io/?images=softinstigate/restheart:2.0.0-beta-1 'Get your own badge on imagelayers.io')

-## Build

-If you want to build this Docker image by yourself, just clone this repo and issue the build command, providing your own image name:

-    docker build -t <image_name> .

-> Pre-built images are already available at the [Docker Hub](https://hub.docker.com/r/softinstigate/restheart/).

 ## Run

-If you want to [run](https://docs.docker.com/reference/commandline/run/) the pre-built Docker image from the [Hub](https://hub.docker.com/r/softinstigate/restheart/) then:

 ### 1) Pull the MongoDB and RESTHeart images